microsoft/fluentui/ghdocs/Accessibility.md

 This document describes our policies and methods for supporting accessibility.

+## Colors

+Default color choices should conform to contrast requirements as laid out in [WCAG 2.0](https://www.w3.org/TR/WCAG20/) level AA recommendations as laid out in section 1.4.3.

 ## High Contrast

 We best support high contrast in Internet Explorer 11 and Microsoft Edge.
 Mozilla FireFox is also supported to the extent possible barring technical constraints.
 Read on for more details.